 Take plenty of practice shots

 Even though you know you need this shot for your branding, it doesn’t make you any more comfortable.
-Some people just don’t like the camera or having their photo taken.
-To get yourself in the mood for pictures, take some warmup shots.
+Some people just don’t like the camera or having their photos taken.
+To get yourself in the mood for pictures, take some warm-up shots.
 This can help you get used to the camera and being a part of a photo session.
 It can also be an excellent chance to get any silly moments out of the way if you need a serious-looking headshot.

 Start your session and take plenty of photos